joshcom/splunker/README.md

 ## Usage

-Models are on there way, but you can access resources by directly invoking the HTTP helper methods.
+Models are on the way, but you can access resources by directly invoking the HTTP helper methods.

 # Basic Auth